vestrel00/contacts-android/docs/sim/about-sim-contacts.md

 SIM Contact data consists of the `name` and `number`.

-> Support for `email` was recently added in Android 12.
+> ℹ️ Support for `email` was recently added in Android 12.
 I don't think it is stable yet.
-Regardless,
-> it is too new so this library will wait a bit before adding support for it.
+> Regardless, it is too new so this library will wait a bit before adding support for it.

-#### Character limits
+### Character limits

 The `name` and `number` are subject to the SIM card's maximum character limit, which is typically around 20-30 characters (in modern times).
 This may vary per SIM card.
 Inserts or updates will fail if the limit is breached.

-#### SIM Contact row ID
+### SIM Contact row ID

 The SIM contact that an ID is pointing to may change if the contact is deleted in the database and another contact is inserted.
 The inserted contact may be assigned the ID of the deleted